awsdocs/amazon-s3-developer-guide/doc_source/CustomErrorDocSupport.md

 ![\[403 Forbidden error message example\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/WebsiteErrorExample403.png)

-**Custom Error Document**
+## Configuring a Custom Error Document<a name="custom-error-document"></a>

-You can optionally provide a custom error document that contains a user\-friendly error message and additional help\.
-You provide this custom error document as part of adding website configuration to your bucket\.
+When you configure your bucket as a static website, you can optionally provide a custom error document that contains a user\-friendly error message and additional help\.
 Amazon S3 returns your custom error document for only the HTTP 4XX class of error codes\.

-**Error Documents and Browser Behavior**
-When an error occurs, Amazon S3 returns an HTML error document\.
-If you configured your website with a custom error document, Amazon S3 returns that error document\.
-However, some browsers display their own error message when an error occurs, ignoring the error document that Amazon S3 returns\.
-For example, when an HTTP 404 Not Found error occurs, Google Chrome might ignore the error document that Amazon S3 returns and display its own error\.
+**To configure a custom error document**

+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the **S3 buckets** list, choose your bucket name\.

+1. Choose **Properties**\.

+1. Choose **Static website hosting**\.

+   If your bucket is already configured as a static website, you can follow the next step to update or add error document information\.
+If you have not configured your bucket as a static website, you must first set up the required configuration\.
+For more information, see [Enabling Website Hosting](EnableWebsiteHosting.md)\.

+1. In the **Error document** box, enter your error document name\.

+1. Choose **Save**\.

+For more information about using the REST API to configure your bucket as a static website with a custom error document, see [PutBucketWebsite](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketWebsite.html) in the *Amazon Simple Storage Service API Reference*\.